tkuhn/tkuhn.github.com/index.md

 ### About Me

-I am a postdoc working on the semantic web, knowledge representation, controlled natural languages, artificial intelligence, computational linguistics, and bioinformatics.
+I am a postdoc working on the semantic web, social systems, controlled natural languages, artificial intelligence, computational linguistics, and bioinformatics.

 Me on other sites: